 In the literature on moving-out decisions, what remains largely unexplained is the mechanism regulating the positive causal relationship between paternal retirement and children's nest-leaving.
-In this section, I start to fill this gap by focusing the analysis on Italy, Greece and Spain, countries for which I found a positive causal effect of paternal retirement.
-A unique feature of these Southern European countries is that they can be divided into two groups.
+In this section, I start to fill this gap by focusing the analysis on Italy, Greece and Spain, countries for which I found a positive causal effect of paternal retirement.29 A unique feature of these Southern European countries is that they can be divided into two groups.
 One group is composed of Italy and Greece, where there is a large bonus payment at the time of retirement that amounts to approximately three times the gross annual salary.
-The second group includes only Spain, where such severance payment does not exist.
-My information on severance arrangements is drawn from Holzmann et al. (2011), from personal communications with national experts and from other country-specific sources.
-As previously mentioned, the literature would attribute this causal relationship mainly to two competing mechanisms.
-To provide an empirical test for these two mechanisms, I adopt a differences-in-differences strategy, where Italy and Greece constitute the treatment group and
+The second group includes only Spain, where such severance payment does not exist, i.e., "unaffected" by the lump-sum payment upon retirement.30 My information on severance arrangements is drawn from Holzmann et al. (2011), from personal communications with national experts and from other country-specific sources.31 As previously mentioned, the literature would attribute this causal relationship mainly to two competing mechanisms.
+To provide an empirical test for these two mechanisms, I use model (1) and analyze the differential effects of paternal retirement by separating Southern Europe across the above-mentioned two groups.